alexsaunderswps/User-Guides/vr_training_guide.md

 12. **WildXR.apk - cont.**
     - Reference the **"Web Portal Guides"** for details on managing **Devices**, **Installations**, and other aspects of the VR experience
     - ⚠️*WPS recommends that, initially, all videos required for an **Installation** be sideloaded (physically installed) onto the device*⚠️
-    - ⚠️*Streaming or downloading video content is highly dependant on internet bandwidth and stability and almost always degrades the user experience*
+    - ⚠️*Streaming or downloading video content is highly dependent on internet bandwidth and stability and almost always degrades the user experience*
     - *The WildXR application is available for free to owners of Meta VR headsets through the Horizon Store or Rift Store*
     - ⚠️*Custom content is not available to the general public through the WildXR application*⚠️